Author Bio: Dr. Sanusi Umar MD is the author of this article.

 At about 3 months following a hair transplant surgery, new hair shafts will start to grow and emerge upwards.
 When they contact the skin above, the hair can trigger irritation and inflammation—the swelling forms what looks like pimples after a hair transplant.
 In a way, bumps after a hair transplant are actually a very positive sign, indicating that new growth is on its way.

 On the other hand, bumps may form if the sebaceous glands attached to the hair follicle continue to release the oil, producing cysts.

 Ingrown Hair After a Hair Transplant

 Resistance from the skin may cause the hair to curl downward.
-And this forms an ingrown hair.
+And this forms ingrown hair.
 The ingrown hair may cause an inflammation reaction in the skin or the hair follicle.
 This is another way pimples after a hair transplant can form.

 Never Pop Hair Transplant Pimples

 One or two bumps should resolve on their own.
 If you notice a much larger number of pimples after a hair transplant, don’t try to pop them.
 This can result in further inflammation and greater complications.
 Instead, report the issue to your surgeon.